 How to Remove a File or Folder from Time Machine Backups in Mac OS X

-- Enter into Time Machine by pulling down the Time Machine menu item and choosing to Enter
+- Open the backup manager by pulling down the Time Machine menu item and choosing to Enter into Time Machine

 - Navigate to the directory location of the file/folders you want to remove backups for